AbdelruhmanAskar/0/_posts/2026-02-12-web-challenges-writeups.md

 * * *
 ### 🔍 Stage 1: The Coffee Break (Reconnaissance)

 I started by following the application's instructions and proceeded to the **Register** page.
-I created a standard account with the following credentials:
+I created a standard account with the following credenti
 - **Username:** `0xaskar`
 - **Password:** `0xaskar`